szhou0202/real-estate-model-2020/README.md

 # real-estate-model-2020
-Repo for all of my versions and files for STEM project
+All my files for STEM project
+There's not much version history since I worked mainly in Google Drive and created a repo for all these files separately.